 Gun ports are often built before the planking, so are all below-deck furniture and accessories that may still be visible through hatches and ports once the ship model has been completed.

 Great care is taken to maintain all the curves of the original in the model: sheer, camber, tumblehome, stern curvature etc. etc. The above image of the hull of HMS Ontario illustrates some of this.
-The United States Frigate President of 1800 under construction shown below.
+The United States Frigate Constitution of 1812 under construction shown below.